Azure Function HTTP Trigger

 You can provide the HTTP-triggered Azure function parameter value along with the query string in the function URL or in the Body in a JSON format.

-When you will create an HTTP-triggered Azure function, by default, the URL of the function is in the below format
+When you create an HTTP-triggered Azure function, by default, the URL of the function is in the below format

 http://<APP_NAME>.azurewebsites.net/api/<FUNCTION_NAME>